Alejogb1/job-board/blog-data/how-do-i-choose-a-grid-search-method-when-working-with-trainerhyperparametersearch.md

 id: "how-do-i-choose-a-grid-search-method-when-working-with-trainerhyperparametersearch"
 ---

-Okay, let's unpack this.
-Choosing the *right* grid search method within the context of `trainer.hyperparameter_search` is less about some magical selection and more about understanding the trade-offs between computation time, search space granularity, and the potential for finding truly optimal hyperparameters.
+, let's unpack this.
+Choosing the _right_ grid search method within the context of `trainer.hyperparameter_search` is less about some magical selection and more about understanding the trade-offs between computation time, search space granularity, and the potential for finding truly optimal hyperparameters.
 This isn’t just a theoretical exercise; I've been on the sharp end of underperforming models due to inadequate hyperparameter optimization more times than I care to recall, and refining my approach to this has been crucial.

 When we talk about grid search, what we're fundamentally dealing with is an exhaustive exploration of a predefined hyperparameter space.
 The “method” we choose within `trainer.hyperparameter_search`, while often presented as distinct options, are often just different implementations or augmentations to this core concept.
 The library, like many others, usually defaults to a standard exhaustive grid search, where you supply a dictionary of hyperparameters and their corresponding values and the system tries every possible combination.
 Now, this is incredibly thorough, but it can quickly become computationally prohibitive, particularly as the hyperparameter space grows.
 That's where you'll need to make a choice.
 Let's consider several approaches I've used in my own work, along with their implications:

 **1. Standard Exhaustive Grid Search:**

 This is the simplest form: You specify a discrete set of values for each hyperparameter, and the grid search iterates over all combinations.
-It is brute-force and guarantees, given sufficient time, that you will find the best performing parameter set *within the defined search space*.
+It is brute-force and guarantees, given sufficient time, that you will find the best performing parameter set _within the defined search space_.
 Its drawback is its exponential growth in required iterations.
 Suppose we're tuning a simple neural network with learning rate, batch size, and number of hidden units.
 Here’s an example with PyTorch Lightning and an abstract `Trainer`:

 ```python
 import torch